SOSFutur-public/Peeramid/front/README_FRONT.md

 #### Usage

-  1. If new packages have been added or upgraded to a new version, run:
+  1. If new packages have been added or upgraded to a new version, re run:

      ````
-     npm update
+     npm install
      ````

-  2. To launch the development server, run:
+  2. Edit the environnment file:

+      Open the "environment" file in the "src/environments" folder, then replace 'api_url' and 'upload_url'.
       ````
+      api_url: '/* your path to access the api */',
+      upload_url: '/* your path to access uploaded files */'
+      ````

+  3. To launch the development server, run:

+      ````
       ng serve
       ````

-  3. To acces the platform, navigate to [http://localhost:4200/](http://localhost:4200/).
+  4. To acces the platform, navigate to [http://localhost:4200/](http://localhost:4200/).

      *Hot reloading will reload the page on every change in the source files.*